May Day rallies: Police, protesters clash in Berlin, Paris | DW | 01.05.2021

 Scuffles were reported between anarchist "black bloc" protesters and police in Paris, with 34 people arrested.

-Some demonstrators in the French capital smashed the windows of banks, set trash cans on fire and lobbed objects at police.
+Some demonstrators in the French capital smashed the windows of banks in the French capital, set trash cans on fire and lobbed objects at police.
 Authorities responded with tear gas.

 In Turkey, police in Istanbul arrested 212 people who attempted to hold a workers' rights rally despite a ban on gatherings due to the coronavirus pandemic.
 Another 11 people were arrested in Ankara for attempting to hold a protest, according to local media.